jtibbertsma/Angular-Experiments/readme.md

-# Angular Experiments
+# Click This

-This a repository for various experiments that I'll write while learning angular.
-There's only a basic skeleton in the master branch.
-Each experiment will have it's own branch.
-This is convenient because when I want to try something new, I can just checkout the master branch.
+A directive that causes an element to try and escape from the mouse.